gitlabhq/gitlabhq/doc/api/epics.md

 ## List epics for a group

-Gets all epics of the requested group.
+Gets all epics of the requested group and its subgroups.

 ```
 GET /groups/:id/-/epics